 Having begun sixth form teaching in September 2013, the sixth form has been developed to meet the requirements of our students; A level courses, university support, co-curricular programme and pastoral care.
-The first results in August 2015 instantly raised the Cathedral School to the top levels of performance in Wales, and amongst the best co-educational independent schools in the UK.

 There is no doubt that knowing subject teachers, the tutors, and the school system and peers, enhances academic performance.
 Students are usually surprised by how different their relationship with their teachers is once they enter the sixth form.
 They learn in partnership, on a much more equal footing, as they share their knowledge and enthusiasm for their subject.
 Smaller teaching groups allow for considerable individual guidance and will enable students to get the most out of their chosen subjects and to do well.
 The maximum set size is 15, and most subjects have a far smaller number than this.